Dear parents/guardians and students,

 We have record numbers of students attempting Advanced Placement exams and we certainly wish all those students success on these exams.
 Thank you to all of the teachers who have put in extra time to review with your students to help them prepare as best they could.
 The same will be said for final exams in June as reviews will be going on until the last day of classes.
 We ask all parents to make sure your children are as prepared for exams as possible as they are very important for their future.

-The School Budget vote is set for May 21st at the High School from 7:00am until 9:00pm.
+The School Budget vote is set for May 19th at the High School from 7:00am until 9:00pm.
 The proposed budget tries to balance fiscal responsibility with sound educational philosophy.
-There are two board of education seats open as well.
-One of the best facets of American democracy is our constitutional right to vote and I implore you to execute yours on May 21st.
+There is a bond issue that addresses many building needs, ranging from infrastructure repair to physical changes to support curricular and co-curricular programs.
+There are two Board of Education seats open as well.
+The most prominent component of American democracy is our constitutional right to vote and I implore you to execute yours on May 19th.

-As we enter the last two months of the school year, I will turn my attention to the Class of 2013.
-The students in this class possess so many talents and skills that I am certain that they will have a positive impact on the world.
-It has truly been a joy to watch the Class of 2013 progress and grow during my experiences as an administrator here at LHS.
-Through the accomplishments of this class, Lancaster High School is certainly a better place.
-Class of 2013, please accept my sincere and genuine congratulations on your pending graduation.
-I want to personally thank you for making this year as principal such a joy and honor.
+As we enter the last two months of the school year, I will turn my attention to the Class of 2015.
+The students in this class have impressed all of us by their skills and maturity.
+I have watched them progress during my experiences as an administrator here at Lancaster High School.
+They have dealt with controversial issues with maturity beyond their years.
+The community is certainly better off due directly to many of the charitable causes taken on by these young ladies and gentlemen.
+Their academic achievements certainly have been documented and are to be lauded.
+Class of 2015, please accept my sincere and genuine congratulations on your pending graduation.
+I want to personally thank you for continuing to give me reasons to be proud of my position and my school

-It is always bittersweet for me to see the school year coming to a close.
+It is always bittersweet for me to see the school year come to a close.
 As always, I feel very fortunate to be the leader of this unbelievable school community.